angelinaared-droid/Working-with-Data-and-code-A2-Angelina-Ared/README.md

 ## Usage
 Open the link into Tunepad:
-* In TunePad, press Play to hear the composition.
+* In TunePad, press the Play button at the top right corner to hear the composition.
 * Follow the  comments for context of MIDI numbers and strucutre of rythmn.
 * Song will end at 260 beats and stop.